Cremer-Passy Prize (2024) of the Interparliamentary Union awarded to His Excellency Dr Haroun KABADI

 Découvrez les images liées

-Closing speech of the 83rd Session of the UPA Executive Committee, read by Her Excellency Mabel Chinomona, Vice-President of the Union
+Closing speech of the 83rd Session of the APU Executive Committee, read by Her Excellency Mabel Chinomona, Vice-President of the Union

 Your Excellency the President of the Chamber of Representatives of the Kingdom of Morocco,